leeahoward/object-to-html/README.md

 ![Screen shot](./img/screenshot.png)

+### Behaviour

+* Object properties are listed in alphabetic order
+* Only object properties of type `Object`, `Array` or `Map` are considered expandable
-Nested objects, arrays or maps will be displayed in a collapsed form.
-Click on the expand/collapse icons in the `Type` column to hide or display this data.
+* By default, expandable object properties will be displayed in a collapsed state
+* Click on the expand/collapse button in the `Type` column to hide or display this data.

 ### But Why?

-I wrote this utility primarily to overcome the problem that many standard objects (such as HTTP `request` or `response` objects) contain circular references that cause `JSON.stringify` to explode.
+I wrote this utility primarily to overcome the problem that many standard JavaScript objects (such as an HTTP `request` object or NodeJS's `global` object) contain circular references that cause `JSON.stringify` to explode.

+Therefore, rather than resorting to the tedious, trial-and-error approach of repeatedly calling `JSON.stringify` within a `try`/`catch` block, I thought I could achieve a more user-friendly result by writing my own solution.

 ## Usage